uiano/Turing-MPS/README.md

 # Documentation
 There is a [manual](Documentation/manual.md) in the documentation folder together with an explanation of the [Turing language description](Documentation/language.md) in MPS.
-Moreover, a list of current [TODO items](Documentation/TODO.md) is also there.

 # Installation
 Clone the repository to your machine.
 Then open a Turing Machine version in MPS and follow the building steps below.